-We have a line of credit in the amount of Euro 1.0 million (approximately \$1.6 million) as of March 31, 2008.
-The line of credit accrues interest at a rate of 1.75% over a Netherlands bank's basic interest rate (5.5% as of March 31, 2008).
+We have a line of credit in the amount of Euro 1.0 million (approximately \$1.6 million) as of June 30, 2008.
+The line of credit accrues interest at a rate of 1.75% over a Netherlands bank's basic interest rate (5.5% as of June 30, 2008).
 The line of credit has no fixed expiration date.
 The line of credit is secured by trade account receivable in the Netherlands.
-As of March 31, 2008, bank guarantees in the amount of Euro 0.9 million were secured by this line of credit leaving Euro 0.1 million available.
-Effective May 1, 2008 the line of credit was reduced to Euro 0.6 million.
+As of June 30, 2008, bank guarantees in the amount of Euro 0.8 million were secured by this line of credit leaving Euro 0.2 million available.

 The success of our growth strategy is dependent upon the availability of additional capital resources on terms satisfactory to management.
 Our sources of capital in the past have included capital leases, long-term debt and the sale of equity securities, which include common and preferred stock sold in private transactions and public offerings.
-In the first quarter of fiscal 2008, we utilized approximately \$7.0 million of cash to acquire R2D Ingenierie and made a working capital infusion to R2D of \$1.0 million that was used to satisfy certain outstanding obligations.
-Cash of \$5.5 million was paid at closing plus acquisition costs of \$0.9 million, including cost of legal representation and due diligence.
-Cash contingent payments of \$1.6 million to be paid to sellers upon fulfillment of certain requirements have been deposited in an escrow account.
+In the first quarter of fiscal 2008, we utilized approximately \$7.1 million of cash to acquire R2D Ingenierie and made a working capital infusion to R2D of \$1.0 million that was used to satisfy certain outstanding obligations.
+Cash of \$5.5 million was paid at closing plus acquisition costs of \$1.1 million, including cost of legal representation and due diligence.
+Cash contingent payments of \$1.6 million to be paid to sellers upon fulfillment of certain requirements were deposited in an escrow account.
+As of June 30, 2008, approximately \$0.3 million of the \$1.6 million was paid to sellers in recognition of fulfilling certain requirements.
 R2D is a solar cell and semiconductor automation equipment manufacturing company located near Montpellier, France.
 Also, in the first quarter of fiscal 2008, we completed the sale of 2,500,000 shares of common stock in a public offering for \$14.41 per share.
-The net proceeds of the sale of common stock after offering expenses and underwriting fees was approximately \$33.6 million.
+The net proceeds of the sale of common stock after offering expenses and underwriting fees was approximately \$3.6 million.
 The availability of such capital resources in the future depends on the condition of the relevant debt or equity markets and our long-term and recent operating performance and financial condition.
 There can be no assurance that we can raise such additional capital resources on satisfactory terms.
-We intend to use the net proceeds from this offering for working capital and other general corporate purposes.
-Pending application of these proceeds, we intend to invest the net proceeds in short-term, interest bearing investment grade securities.